 Start.
-In the film Forest Gump, Forest begins to jog full-time for reasons not even he understands.
+In the film Forrest Gump, Forest begins to jog full-time for reasons not even he understands.
 He just feels it is important to go for a run, a long run!
 He runs across the entire United States.
 When he arrives at one coast he decides to run back the opposite direction again.
 He doesn’t stop this routine for several years.
-Forest runs alone for a while, but people start to hear about his run and believe there is something innately spiritual about his trek and slowly other joggers join him.
-Before long a cadre of fellow runners surround him wherever he runs.
+Forrest runs alone for a while, but people start to hear about his run and believe there is something innately spiritual about his trek and slowly other joggers join him.
+Before long a cadre of fellow runners surrounds him wherever he runs.

-Outreach (and much of leadership!) follows this pattern.
+Outreach (and much leadership!) follows this pattern.
 Momentum begets momentum.
 We may not fully understand what we are doing.
 That’s just fine.
 Don’t wait until that ethereal point happens.
 It never will!
 Just start.
 Momentum is what life is all about.
-Without momentum you are either dead or quickly on your way to being dead.
+Without momentum, you are either dead or quickly on your way to being dead.
 Progress happens as you proceed in a willingness to take a stab at the future.
 Ready, FIRE, Aim.

 That’s your mantra from now forward.

 We need one another in order to do outreach for the long haul.
-God is going to provide our coworkers.
-Look for them, but thank him in advance for the amazing team he is sending.
+God is going to provide our co-workers.
+Look for them, but thank Him in advance for the amazing team He is sending.